CognitiveScale/cortex-certifai-examples/models/containerized_model/README.md

 ```

 ### Step 2 - Update the prediction service with information for your use case
-Add model columns in `src/prediction_service.py` under `columns` variable.
+Define the dataset columns in `src/prediction_service.py` under `columns` variable.
 Variable `columns` is expected to be a `list of strings`.

 Fill in the `_get_prediction_class` in `src/prediction_service.py` to return
 the appropriate class label for your model's outcomes.

-You can test the prediction service by running it locally in a python
+When first setting up this template, you are recommended to test the
-environment with the certifai toolkit and `daimojo` MOJO Python runtime
+ prediction service by running it locally.
+To do this you will need to install
-installed.
-Copy your model
+ the Certifai Toolkit and the `daimojo` MOJO Python runtime.
+You can run the
-to `model/pipeline.mojo` and license file to `license/license.txt`, then
+ prediction service locally using `python src/prediction_service.py`.
+Follow the [instructions](https://cognitivescale.github.io/cortex-certifai/docs/about)
-run `python src/prediction_service.py`.
+under 'Toolkit > CLI Usage' to define and run a scan for your model.

 ### Step 3 - Copy Certifai packages